ramanuj-dad/psys-tf-helm-nginx/README.md

 - Service account is left in place if deployment fails to aid debugging
 - No SSH keys or direct node access required
 - Clean up of privileged accounts after successful operations

+## State Management

+This deployment uses a Kubernetes ConfigMap to store and manage Terraform state:

+- After successful apply, state is stored in a ConfigMap in the deployment-automation namespace
+- Before destroy operations, state is loaded from the ConfigMap
+- After successful destroy, the state ConfigMap is deleted
+- This approach ensures that destroy operations can find the resources created by apply operations

 ## Prerequisites